Overview

 Warestack doesn’t monitor errors, Warestack monitors DevOps processes!

-Warestack gives your DevOps pipeline memory, context, and control—so teams can move fast.
+Warestack gives your DevOps pipeline memory, context, and control—so teams can move fast without sacrificing reliability.